Recursive construction of biorthogonal polynomials for handling polynomial regression: Biorthogonal representation of orthogonal projectors

 give rise to the polynomial that minimises the $L^2$-norm of the approximation error.
 These can be computed using numerical integration methods, in our case, the fourth-order Simpson's 1/3 rule.

-The green solid line in Fig.~\ref{fig:Fig1}(b) is the resulting approximation obtained by fixing $k=17$.
-Fig.~\ref{fig:Fig1}(c) displays the downgraded version of that approximation, where downgrading was achieved by removing three terms (one by one), as prescribed in Remark~\ref{rem:boomp}.
-It is worth noticing that the removal of the three terms, corresponding to $x, x^4$ and $x^{17}$, does not significantly change the quality of the approximation.
-The $L^2$-norm of the error in representing the chirp with the approximation given in Fig.~\ref{fig:Fig1}(b) is $4.55\times 10^{-2}$ and with the downgraded approximation of Fig.~\ref{fig:Fig1}(c) is $5.18\times 10^{-2}$.
-In order to stress the suitability of the proposed approach for reducing the number of terms in our polynomial approximation, in Fig.~\ref{fig:Fig1}(d), we instead present a polynomial approximation which is obtained with the same number of terms, but fixing $k=14$.
-In this case the $L^2$-norm error increases to $1.76\times 10^{-1}$.
-With these error values we have additionally calculated the Bayesian information criterion (BIC) score~\cite{Pri81} which is used to assess the model selection for independent Gaussian random data, taking into account the number of parameters $\gamma$ required in the approximation,
+The green solid line in Fig.~\ref{fig:Fig1}(b) is the approximation obtained by fixing $k=17$.
+Fig.~\ref{fig:Fig1}(c) displays the downgraded version of that approximation, denoted $f_K(x)$, and achieved by removing three terms (one by one) from $f_{k}(x)$, as prescribed in Remark~\ref{rem:boomp}.
+It is worth noticing that the removal of the three terms, corresponding to $x$, $x^4$, and $x^{17}$, does not significantly change the quality of the approximation.
+The $L^2$-norm of the error in representing the noisy chirp with the approximation $f_{k}$ given in Fig.~\ref{fig:Fig1}(b) is $4.55\times 10^{-2}$, while the downgraded approximation $f_K$ involving 15 terms (plotted in Fig.~\ref{fig:Fig1}(c)) produces $L^2$-norm error only slightly larger ($5.18\times 10^{-2}$).
+In order to visually highlight the convenience of the proposed downgrading, in Fig.~\ref{fig:Fig1}(d) we show the polynomial approximation $f_{k}$ involving also $15$ terms, but composed of the first $15$ Legendre polynomials.
+As perceived in the figure, this is a much worse approximation what is also reflected in the $L^2$-norm error value which increases drastically to $1.76\times 10^{-1}$.
+To further emphasise the comparison we now augment the downgrading to keep $K=13$ terms by removing the additional two terms $x^2$ and $x^3$.
+Fig.~\ref{fig:Fig1}(e) shows the resulting downgraded approximation and Fig.~\ref{fig:Fig1}(f) the approximation $f_k$, with $k=12$, composed by the first 13 Legendre polynomials.
+Please see the corresponding values of the $L^2$-norm errors in Table~\ref{tab:errorEx1}.